kapalko/DRL-Continuous-Control/README.md

 | *Training results* |

 ## Software Requirements
 A conda environment yaml file is provided, but is not guaranteed to work.
-Installation instructions are provided below.
+Installation instructions are provided below and are recommended if the conda environment fails.

 This project was completed on MacOS Big Sur, v11.5, with `python==3.6.12`, `unityagents==0.4.0`, and `torch==0.4.0`.